kit-ipe/SoCks-example-projects/README.md

 # SoCks-example-projects

-Example projects for selected SoC architectures supported by the SoCks framework.
+This repository contains example projects for selected SoC architectures supported by the SoCks framework.
+Further information can be found in the README file for each project.